OpenDSA/OpenDSA-stable/RST/en/Design/Comparison.rst

 The records themselves do not need to be duplicated.
 A simple class for representing key-value pairs is shown here.

-.. codeinclude:: Utils/KVPair.pde
+.. codeinclude:: Utils/KVPair
-   :tag: KVpair
+   :tag: KVPair

-The main places where we will need to be concerned with comparing records and extracting keys is for various dictionary implementations and sorting algorithms.
+The main places where we will need to be concerned with comparing records and extracting keys is for various :term:`dictionary` implementations and sorting algorithms.
 To keep them clear and simple, OpenDSA will usually show sorting algorithms as operating on integer values stored in an array.
 But to be generally useful, a real sorting algorithm typically has to